In 1947, famed architect Mies van der Rohe used the phrase “less is more” to explain minimalism.

 Following the emergence of minimalism, old, frilly buildings made way for efficient sleek buildings made out of glass and steel.
 At the same time, populism and fun, detail and ornamentation have become almost synonymous with waste and inefficiency.

 What gives the phone box in Valletta its distinctive character?
 The details: colour, mouldings around the door, the curves, the ornamentation at the top.
-The other phone box has no real detail, and no character.
+The other phone box is minimal, has no real detail, and no character.
 What gives our traditional houses a distinctive character?
 The curves and fractals, the patterns, the ornamentation, and the manipulation and mixing of timber and iron.
 And here is the problem: Minimalism is a great point of departure, but if left alone, minimalism strips identity.
 We have to admit that the neutral colour palette and lack of funky details feels sterile.

 So while plain aluminium front doors and glass balconies are cheaper to produce, there’s a reason we don’t put pictures of new apartment blocks on our postcards and adverts when we’re marketing Malta to foreigners.
 The peculiar woodwork and ironwork of our balconies and the doorknobs and plaques of the doors and the limestone carvings found in our churches and niches are not just an extravagance, they create identity.